dahur119/next-tailwind-buyota/README.md

     1. insert sample products to monogb
     2. load products from db in home and product screen
     3. check product count in stuck in add to cart

+15. load products MongoDb
+    1. load products in home page from monogodb
+    2. load products in products page from monogodb
+    3. use products api to check count in stock in add to cart